-- □ All testing requirements for storm sewer to be completed after base asphalt and curb is placed. - Flushing Main and Services to Property Line (1) - CCTV Inspection Main (including CB laterals, rear/side yard sewers) and services to Property Line - After base asphalt and curb is placed (1) - □ Visual Inspection all structures (1 & 2) - □ SWM Facility inspection (1 & 2)
+- □ All testing requirements for storm sewer to be completed after base asphalt and curb is placed. - □ Deflection (Mandrel) Test and report (1) - □ Flushing main and services to property line prior to CCTV (1) - □ CCTV Inspection and report - After base asphalt and curb is placed.
+Main (including CB laterals, and rear/side yard sewers) and services to property line (1)

+- □ Visual Inspection all structures (1 & 2) - □ SWM Facility inspection (1 & 2)